Want an active dog? Discover the top 11 herding dog breeds

 Finnish Lapphunds were used as reindeer herders, hunters, and watchdogs.

-The Finnish Lapphund is a relatively new breed, having only been established in the 1940s.
+The Finnish Lapphund is a relatively new breed, established only in the 1940s.

 Finnish Lapphunds were used as reindeer herders, hunters, and watchdogs.
 In recent years, the breed has become more popular as a companion dog and has a worldwide following.